hussain18/client-manager/readme.md

 The project structure is organized as follows:

-- `cmd/`: Contains the main application code and configuration files.

 - `go.mod`: Go module file for the main application.
 - `go.sum`: Go module checksum file.
 - `main.go`: Entry point of your web API.

 - `pkg/`: Contains various packages for different parts of your application.